top of page

 Miriam Avila-Salinas

 Miriam is a senior Biology student in the Science Department at UASLP.
-She is currently generating different CHIKV CP mutants to try to assemble virions with unusual morphologies.
+She is currently generating different CHIKV CP mutants to try to assemble virions with unusual morphologies such as T = 3 and T = 7.

 bottom of page